Wedding Catering Serving Style Glossary

-Once you’ve chosen your wedding caterer, you’ll want to decide on what style of catering to go with.
-From traditional plated dinners to casual cocktail hours, you’ve got a few options at your disposal.
-Remember, the style that you choose will influence both the cost and flow of your wedding reception, so pick wisely.
+Once you’ve chosen your wedding caterer, you’ll want to decide on what type of catering to go with.
+From traditional plated dinners and family-style catering to casual cocktail hours and food stations, you’ve got a few options at your disposal.
+Remember, the wedding catering style that you choose will influence both the cost and flow of your wedding reception, so pick wisely.

 Here are the most popular wedding catering styles.

-Family-style meals involve larger dishes that guests serve themselves from and pass along.
-This can easily get chaotic, so if you’re looking into this catering style make sure you don’t have large table groups.
+Family-style catering involves larger dishes that guests serve themselves from and pass along.
+This can easily get chaotic, so if you’re looking into this wedding catering style make sure you don’t have large table groups.
 It’s ideal for more casual affairs, so if you’re hosting a swanky reception you may want to consider the plated meal.
 Salads, pasta dishes and skewers are some of the more popular family-style dishes.

 Cocktail style is a cheap and cheerful option that won’t leave you with a ton of leftovers.
 Instead of a full meal, this wedding catering style invites your guests to stack their plates with hors d’ouevres like crostini and crudités.
 An added benefit of cocktail style is its ability to suit any wedding theme without spending heaps of cash.
 If a low-key Caledon barn soiree is in your future, snacks like garlic knots and mac n’ cheese pops may fit right in.
 If you’re hosting a black-tie affair at a Dorval country club, you may want more refined options like canapés and crab beignets.